ReubsWRW/reubenwang.github.io/README.md

 <img align="left" src="Images/casual_portrait.jpg" width="200">
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 I was born and raised in the tropical island of [Singapore](https://www.visitsingapore.com/en/).
-Always having had a keen curiosity of the world led me to deeply appreciate music, art and the natural sciences.
-The last of which eventually pushed me to pursue a formal education in STEM, where I studied engineering (at [SUTD](https://www.sutd.edu.sg/)) and physics (at [MIT](http://www.mit.edu/)) as an undergraduate.
+Having had a keen curiosity of the world around me, this led to a deep appreciation of music, art and the natural sciences.
+The last of which eventually spurred me to pursue a formal education in STEM, where I studied engineering (at [SUTD](https://www.sutd.edu.sg/)) and physics (at [MIT](http://www.mit.edu/)) as an undergraduate.
 Over the course of my educational life, physics has grown to be a true passion of mine.
+Physics presents an opportunity for us to resolve some of the greatest mysteries of our universe, and takes us down the infinite rabbit hole to understanding our reality.
 This brings me to where I am now, pursing a PhD in theoretical physics at [CU, Boulder](https://www.colorado.edu/).

 # PHYSICS RESEARCH